jyotikasharma12/DS2020-Final-Project/README.md

 This made me cautious about assuming the trend applies equally to every individual penguin.

 ### How does sex influence body size?
-Are male penguins consistently larger than female penguins across all species, and does this vary in strength across difference species?
+Are male penguins consistently larger than female penguins across all species, and does this vary in strength across different species?

 ``` r
 penguins_clean |>